skillrepos/copilot-dd/codespace-labs.md

 ![simplifying via chat box](./images/cdd164.png?raw=true "simplifying via chat box")

 7. Hover over the simplified text and tell Copilot to insert the suggestion at the cursor to replace the text that's currently there.
+Accept any changes.

 ![replace from chat suggestion](./images/cdd143.png?raw=true "replace from chat suggestion")